 There is minimal discomfort but you should not have pain.
 The technicians are amazing and help the patients feel relaxed and comfortable.

-When is the best time to get mammogram?
+When is the best time to get a mammogram?

-After the menstrual cycle.
-As the breast tissue may be sensitive during this time and 1-2 weeks before the period; it’s a good idea to do after the menstrual period is over.
+After your menstrual cycle.
+As the breast tissue may be sensitive during this time and 1-2 weeks before your period; it’s a good idea to do it after your menstrual period is over.

 I don’t have a family history of breast cancer, do I still need to get it?

-The risk of breast cancer is high in general because of female gender.
-If we take 10 women with breast cancer, only 2 out of 10 has a family history of breast cancer and the remaining 8 out of 10 has no family history.
+The risk of breast cancer is high in general for women.
+If we take 10 women with breast cancer, only 2 out of 10 have a family history of breast cancer and the remaining 8 out of 10 have no family history.